 The chart below sets forth our organizational structure and that of our principal direct and indirect subsidiaries.
-The equity ownership, voting percentages and indebtedness amounts shown below are approximations as of September 30, 2004 on the pro forma basis described in "Unaudited Pro Forma Financial Information" and do not give effect to any exercise, conversion or exchange of then outstanding options, preferred stock, convertible notes and other convertible or exchangeable securities.
+The equity ownership, voting percentages and indebtedness amounts shown below are approximations as of September 30, 2004 on the pro forma basis described in "Unaudited Pro Forma Consolidated Financial Statements" and do not give effect to any exercise, conversion or exchange of then outstanding options, preferred stock, convertible notes and other convertible or exchangeable securities.
 See "- Recent Events."

-(1) Charter acts as the sole manager of Charter Holdco and most of its limited liability company subsidiaries.
+(1) Charter acts as the sole manager of Charter Holdco and its direct and indirect limited liability company subsidiaries.